Tobacco smoking: Popularization

 Religious leaders have often been prominent among those who considered smoking immoral or outright blasphemous.
 In 1634, the Patriarch of Moscow forbade the sale of tobacco, and sentenced men and women who flouted the ban to have their nostrils slit and their backs flayed.
-Pope Urban VIII likewise condemned smoking on holy places in a papal bull of 1624.
+Pope Urban VIII likewise condemned smoking in holy places in a papal bull of 1624.
 Despite some concerted efforts, restrictions and bans were largely ignored.
-When James I of England, a staunch anti-smoker and the author of A Counterblaste to Tobacco, tried to curb the new trend by enforcing a 4000% tax increase on tobacco in 1604 it was unsuccessful, as suggested by the presence of around 7,000 tobacco outlets in London by the early 17th century.
-From this point on for some centuries, several administrations withdrew from efforts at discouragement and instead turned tobacco trade and cultivation into sometimes lucrative government monopolies.
+When James I of England, a staunch smoking opponent and the author of A Counterblaste to Tobacco, tried to curb the new trend by enforcing a 4000% tax increase on tobacco in 1604 it was unsuccessful, as suggested by the presence of around 7,000 tobacco outlets in London by the early 17th century.
+From this point on, for some centuries, several administrations withdrew from efforts at discouragement and instead turned the tobacco trade and cultivation into sometimes lucrative government monopolies.

-By the mid-17th century most major civilizations had been introduced to tobacco smoking and in many cases had already assimilated it into the native culture, despite some continued attempts upon the parts of rulers to eliminate the practice with penalties or fines.
-Tobacco, both product and plant, followed the major trade routes to major ports and markets, and then on into the hinterlands.
+By the mid-17th century, most major civilizations had been introduced to tobacco smoking and, in many cases, had already assimilated it into the native culture, despite some continued attempts on the part of rulers to eliminate the practice with penalties or fines.
+Tobacco, both product and plant, followed the major trade routes to major ports and markets, and then into the hinterlands.
 The English language term smoking appears to have entered currency in the late 18th century, before which less abbreviated descriptions of the practice such as drinking smoke were also in use.

-Growth in the US remained stable until the American Civil War in 1860s, when the primary agricultural workforce shifted from slavery to sharecropping.
+Growth in the US remained stable until the American Civil War in the 1860s when the primary agricultural workforce shifted from slavery to sharecropping.
 This, along with a change in demand, accompanied the industrialization of cigarette production as craftsman James Bonsack created a machine in 1881 to partially automate their manufacture.